 Coffee sludge on the bottom of a cup.

-Another way to remedy this problem is to strain your coffee into a second container after you’ve allowed it to brew.
+Another way to remedy this problem is to strain your coffee into a separate container after it has brewed.

 This will remove all of the leftover coffee grinds from your mug, which may offer a more pleasant coffee-drinking experience.